 Cost of groceries and clothing in Finland

 Food and drinks can be expensive in Finland.
 While clothing can be pricey, there are always more affordable options, seasonal sales and the opportunity to buy second-hand.
-How much you spend depends on your lifestyle choices, income level and budgeting decisions.
+Your expenditure largely depends on your lifestyle choices, income level and budgeting decisions.
 Once you get more settled, you may find places with better deals, supermarkets, and stores where you can go for the best prices and discounts.

-Supermarkets such as Lidl, Sale and K-Market are known for offering sizeable discounts and loyalty programme benefits.
-Some products with orange labels may have discounts of up to 70 percent, but these will be close to their sell-by date, so this is something you should be aware of.
+Supermarkets such as Lidl, Sale, and K-Market are known for offering sizeable discounts and loyalty programme benefits.
+Some products with orange labels may have discounts of up to 70 percent, but these will be close to their sell-by date, so you should be aware of this.

 Cost of entertainment and eating out in Finland

-When it comes to entertainment in Finland, you may find that the costs are on the higher side.
+When it comes to entertainment in Finland, you may find that the costs are high.
 In Helsinki, cinema tickets, theatre performances and live music events can be considerably pricier than in other European countries.
 Alternative options include attending free or low-cost events at cultural centres, art galleries, and local festivals.
-Finland's beautiful outdoors offers many enjoyable and affordable activities like hiking, cycling and kayaking.
+Finland's beautiful outdoors offers many enjoyable and affordable activities like hiking, cycling, and kayaking.

 The cost of eating out in Finland can also be rather steep, particularly in trendy or fine-dining establishments.
 More budget-friendly options are available, such as local markets, which offer reasonably priced fresh produce and ready-made dishes.
 Affordable eateries and street food vendors serve a variety of Finnish cuisine, allowing you to sample traditional dishes, like Karelian pasties or Finnish-style fish and chips.